 The curb proved its resilience during the COVID-19 pandemic.
 Through the re-appropriation of curb space, more space was created out of seemingly nowhere.
 Transformed curb space allowed people to continue visiting businesses such as restaurants while eating outdoors in temporary patios or through newly designated curbside pick-up zones.
 For example, the CaféTO initiative deployed more than 1000 curbside patios in the city of Toronto to attend the pandemic demand in its first year.

-Another quick re-utilization of the curb lane was the increase in bicycle lanes.
+Another quick re-utilization of the curb space was the increase in bicycle lanes.
 Moreover, complete street transformations, such as on Yonge Street in Midtown Toronto, incorporated not only cycle infrastructure, but also improved pedestrian crossings, curbside patios, loading zones, bike-share stations and other uses along the transformed corridor.

 The wave of temporary transformation of curb space caught on during the pandemic.
 Cities are now considering extending programs such as temporary curbside patios which are more agile than their pre-pandemic predecessor, parklets, that required greater efforts to approve, finance, and deploy.
 The COVID-19 pandemic may be reflected upon as a turning point towards the role of the curbside to support a more dynamic way of city planning.